sarahwolf32/DCGAN-for-MNIST/README.md

 ## Architectures for Generating Images

-The authors found the following architecture changes to be important for successful training:
+The authors of the DCGAN paper found the following architecture changes to be important for successful training:

 * All-convolutional nets, with no spatial pooling functions such as maxpool.
 * They eliminated the fully connected layers often placed on top of convolutional layers.
 Only the input and output layers are not convolutional.